Visiting Stari Most | The Beautiful Old Bridge in Mostar

 Top Museums

-There are also several museums in Mostar, all within walking distance of the bridge.
+There are also some museums in Mostar.
+They are within walking distance of the bridge.

 Koski Mehmed Pasa Mosque